Art of Disney Animation

 Art of Disney Animation (also known as Disney Animation, Animation Building, or Art of Animation) is an attraction at the Disney California Adventure in Disneyland Resort and Hong Kong Disneyland in Hong Kong Disneyland Resort.
-In Walt Disney Studios Park (under the name Art of Disney Animation, than renamed as Animation Celebration), the attraction opened on March 16, 2002 in the Toon Studio area (previously known as Animation Courtyard), but was closed on January 7, 2019.
+In Walt Disney Studios Park (under the name Art of Disney Animation, than renamed as Animation Celebration), the attraction opened on March 16, 2002 in the section of World Premiere Plaza (previously known as Animation Courtyard and the Toon Studio area), but was closed on January 7, 2019.
 It was reopened on November 17, 2019.

 Synopsis

 The Art of Disney Animation allows guests to learn about Disney creations with the help of a Disney animator and Mushu, the mischievous dragon from Disney's 1998 film Mulan.
 Through combining theatre presentations with interactive exhibits, the Art of Disney Animation takes guests on a trip from the historical world of previous Disney animation techniques to "the creation of modern-day Disney characters."
 The iconic Sorcerer's Hat is the perfect way to usher guests into the building and start this experience.
 Additionally, in front of the building near the wait area, there is a collection of golden statues of various Disney characters such as Mickey Mouse, Dumbo, Mulan and Donald Duck to name a few.

 After guests pass the outdoor wait area, they enter the pre-show room.
 "A colorful mural wraps around the left side of the room charting early animation inventions."
 This room has on display an original multiplane camera which was used in the production of the film Bambi.
 The attraction also displays other early animation inventions such as the Greek urn that date back to 500 BC as well as the Magic Lantern (1659), an early type of image projector, which was invented in the Netherlands.

 Other animation inventions include the English Thaumatrope (1825) which is "a disk or card with a picture on each side.
 The disc or card is attached to two strings on each side.
 When flipping the disc or card in a continuity movement from one side to the other, it looks like the two separate pictures merged into one single image."
 The Phenakistoscope invented in Belgium in 1832 is "a vertical spinning disc with multiple drawings that gave the illusion of a moving picture once it was set in motion."
 The Zoetrope (1834) is another English invention and "it is a cylinder with slits in the side."
 Inside the cylinder, a band with images is placed.
 Once the cylinder is set in motion an illusion of movement is created."
 The last animation invention featured in this room is the French Praxinoscope (1877) which "improved on the Zoetrope by using an inner circle of mirrors that create a brighter and less crooked picture."